 Include green and leafy Vegetables in your Diet

 There is no doubt that green and leafy vegetables are great to include in the diet because of the high amount of antioxidants, flavonoids, and carotenoids that they have in them.
 Therefore, they can help immensely against any cellular damage.
 Some of the green and leafy vegetables that you can include are collard greens, kale, and spinach.
 These are great for helping against the joint pain that is a common symptom of Lyme disease.

 You can make your diet interesting by cooking exciting meals including the foods mentioned above like:

 - Smoked salmon with salad

 - Organic green salad, etc.

 If you feel that your food intake and diet are not able to give proper nutrients that your body requires, you can always take some external supplements that will give your body an additional boost that is much needed if you have Lyme disease.

 Lastly, trust your body!
 If a particular kind of recommended food item is making you nauseous or causing uneasiness, you can ditch it.
 Switch to other alternatives or consult a doctor.
 With perseverance and right balance of great food and medicinal treatment, you are sure to defeat Lyme disease.

 Authors Bio – Mitravinda is a Nutritionist at DietChart with a doctoral degree in Food Science and Nutrition.
 She is a teacher, researcher and an author.
-Her passion for the subject prompted her to start writing blogs on various nutrition-related topics such as diet chart for weight loss, diet chart for weight loss in 7 days, how to remove dark circles in 2 days etc. Through her blogs, she wishes to help people gain a deeper understanding about the relationship between food, nutrition, lifestyle and health.
+Her passion for the subject prompted her to start writing.
+She blogs on various nutrition-related topics such as diet chart for weight loss, diet chart for weight loss in 7 days, how to remove dark circles in 2 days etc. Through her blogs, she wishes to help people gain a deeper understanding about the relationship between nutrition and health.